 What Is Jobs to Be Done?

 Bob Moesta, the president and CEO of Re-Wired Group, helped develop the JTBD framework alongside innovation strategist and former IBM senior product planner Tony Ulwick and Harvard Business School professor Clayton Christensen.

-Moesta helped develop the jobs to be done framework alongside innovation strategist Tony Ulwick, a former senior product planner at IBM, and the late Harvard Business School professor Clayton Christensen.
-A research and innovation process that grew out of Toyota manufacturing models from the mid-1980s, jobs to be done is premised on the idea that customer motivations for buying products are often elusive, and less about the product than you might imagine.
+After looking at the research and innovation process of Toyota manufacturing models in the mid-1980s, the three found that motivations for buying products are often elusive, and less about the product than you might imagine.

-Think of it like this: People don’t just buy candy bars.
-They buy something to satisfy their hunger, give them energy or fill a Halloween basket.
-Knowing what these “jobs” are — in essence, people’s interests and desires — is the first step toward meeting customer demand in the right way.
+Knowing what these “jobs” are — in essence, people’s desires — is the first step toward meeting customer demand in the right way.